Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 1. Colosseum is also popular amongst botanists

-It’s not just a popular Roman tourist destination but is also a very fascinating site for botanists.
+It’s a popular Roman tourist destination and a fascinating site for botanists.

 The Colosseum houses various species of flora around and in its ruins.

-Maybe the Colosseum is housing various species of flora thanks to the excellent soil that was pampered by the dead bodies of wild animals and gladiators.
+The Colosseum may have housed various species of flora thanks to the excellent soil pampered by the dead bodies of wild animals and gladiators.

 2. Colosseum has inspired Hollywood movies